-The post-construction phase CWD monitoring was conducted by vessel line transect survey at a frequency of two full surveys per month.
-The vessel survey transects followed the transect lines proposed in the Manual and are consistent with those used in the Agriculture, Fisheries and

-Conservation Department (AFCD) long-term CWD monitoring programme.
+The operation phase CWD monitoring was conducted by vessel line transect survey at a frequency of two full surveys per month since January 2025.
+The vessel survey transects followed the transect lines proposed in the Manual and are consistent with those used in the Agriculture, Fisheries and Conservation Department (AFCD) long-term CWD monitoring programme.
 The transect locations of CWD monitoring by vessel line transect survey are shown in Figure 2.2.